 Coronavirus: Natural Methods To Protect Oneself

-As at the last count and according to online source Worldometer deaths from the virus is now above 7000.
-After China recorded over 1000 deaths from the disease, Italy is the highest hit with 368 as at Monday.
-So far not less 162 countries is being affected, including Nigeria with one incident of an Italian who, according to the federal authorities, is fast recovering.
+As at the last count and according to online source, Worldometer, deaths from the virus is now 41,249.
+After China recorded over 3,305deaths from the disease, Italy is the highest hit with 12,428 as at Monday.
+So far not less 179 countries are being affected, including Nigeria with one incident of an Italian who, according to the federal authorities, is fast recovering.

 In order to check the spread of the virus, government both at the federal and state levels have intensified public enlightenment.
 The disease is characterised by mild symptoms including a runny nose, sore throat, cough, and fever.
 Nonetheless, it can be more severe for some people and can lead to pneumonia or breathing difficulties.